Best Travel Credit Cards of 2018

 - Spend $1,000 within the first three months of card issuance to earn 20,000 bonus points

 If you already bank with Bank of America, this is likely your best option for a travel rewards credit card because active customers with a checking account receive 10 percent more rewards points.
-The bonus rewards can go up to 75 percent beyond the standard points, but there are some restrictions on those higher percent points.
+The bonus rewards can go up to 75 percent beyond the standard points, but there are some restrictions on those higher percentage points.

 Chase Disney Visa